 - Keep it simple and professional.
 The notice to vacate is not a place to bring up outstanding issues or other grievances.
 Keep the letter polite and to the point, indicating your plan to move and that you don’t intend to renew your lease.

 - Include your forwarding address.
 If your current address is the only way for your landlord to communicate with you, don’t forget to give them your new address.
 That way, they’ll know where to send your security deposit.

 - Provide a clear move out date.
 The written notice should include a move-out date.
 Avoid phrasing it as "on or before" a specific date.
 Instead, clearly define the date you intend to vacate and clean the unit.

 - Follow-up with the landlord.
-After sending the notice, it’s a good idea for renters to follow up with their landlord by email, phone, or face-to-face.
-That way, if the landlord requires a walk-through before vacating the property, you can arrange a date that works for both of you.
+After sending the notice, it’s a good idea for renters to follow up with their landlord by email, phone, or in a face-to-face conversation.
+That way, if the landlord requires a walkthrough before vacating the property, you can arrange a date that works for both of you.

 We rate and sort every listing based on fair market rent.

 Top metro areas